Sonnet 110: Quatrain 2

 Quatrain 2 continues with the poet confessing about his journey on finding false love.
 In line 5, the phrase "looked on truth" is used in terms that the poet has seen what is true.
 Scholar Stephen Booth has interpreted the line: "I have seen truth, but I have not properly regarded it."
 Booth's interpretation gives insight about the poet's disregard for the lover's affection.
 Line 5 continuing onto line 6 can be interpreted about the poet's journey of promiscuity and finding new lovers.
 The use of the word "askance" is used in this case as the poet's disdain with the affairs he has encountered.
-"Askance and strangely" are used to describe how none of these loves compare to what he had experienced with this young man.
-The word blenches can be translated into modern English as a flaw.
+"Afskance and strangely" are used to describe how none of these loves compare to what he had experienced with this old friend The word blenches can be translated into modern English as a flaw.
 The interpretation of line 7 can mean that these flawed affairs gave me a blink of youth.
 Booth has multiple interpretations of what this line could possibly mean.
 His interpretations is that it "rejuvenated [the poet] and gave [him] another chance to learn by trial and error" or that it "rejuvenated [his love]".
-The end of this quatrain ends the poets confession of failed attempts of finding the ideal love and starts his confession of love to the young man.
+In the final part of this quatrain the poet starts his confession of love to his beloved.
 The last line is a very powerful way to end the quatrain and start the next section.
 "Worse essays" is used in this line to describe the failed "experiments" of the poet.
-The failed experiments proved that the young man is the best love that he has encountered.
+The failed experiments proved that his beloved is the best love that he has encountered.

 Quatrain 3

 As the sonnet is coming to an end, the poet expresses his devotion.
 He explains how he is done trying to find new affections.
 Radley and Redding explain that the "no end" he speaks of is his undying devotion.
 He no longer wants to go through these trials.
 He explains how he is done trying to find new affections.
-He realizes over the course of his quest that he ends up back to the young man, which is where he originally began on his quest.
+He realizes over the course of his quest that he ends up back to the old lover which is where he originally began on his quest.
 The use of "on newer proof" is used as a description of the poet's trials he went through to come up with this conclusion of full devotion.
-He continues to express to the young man that he is "confined" to him, promising him to never stray away from the young man when temptations arise.
-The use of the word confine suggests that the poet is fully devoted to the young man.
-He is only "limited" to the young man.
+He continues to express to his lover that he is "confined" to him, promising to never stray away when temptations arise.
+The use of the word confine suggests that the poet is fully devoted to his beloved friend.